 So, how should you respond to these affiliate endorsement disclosure guidelines?
 The natural tendency of most site owners is to try to find a way to comply while doing as little as possible to alert visitors that a financial relationship exists.

 I would encourage you to take the time to think through whether this is really the best approach.
 Why?
 Well, let’s use politicians as an example.

 The one thing I hate about politicians is they will rarely just state the truth.
 I’m not a fan of George W. Bush.
 When he was running for re-election, he did an interview in which he dropped the politician act and admitted that we could never truly stop terrorism completely because any idiot could make a pipe bomb and blow something up.
 You might remember the uproar that occurred and he ended up backtracking on the comments.

 I actually respected him for finally telling the truth on the issue.
 Politics aside, he gained credibility with me for doing it and with many others that I spoke of about it.
 Unfortunately, we’ve subsequently seen he was correct given the developments in Boston.

 Perhaps you should take the same approach with your site.
 What if you made it very clear that you were making a buck off any sales?
 You could point this out and then indicate that you were recommending these products because you actually believed in them.
 You could also note there were other products that you didn’t believe in and were not recommending.
 Telling the blunt truth just might help you gain credibility with visitors to your site.
 In fact, I bet it would.

 Most people are sick of the amount of obfuscation and spin in modern society.
-The FTC endorsement guidelines might seem an unfair burden, but perhaps they really present an opportunity to redefine the relationship between sites and visitors.
+The FTC affiliate endorsement disclosure guidelines might seem an unfair burden, but perhaps they really present an opportunity to redefine the relationship between sites and visitors.

 What opportunity?
 The chance to be honest with your visitors and, in doing so, build priceless credibility with them.